Reports from county or village police, Jan. 3-9

 and a PlayStation were taken.

-A 2000 Honda Civic was stolen from a home on Arlington Avenue on Jan.
+A 2000 Honda Civic was stolen from Arlington Avenue on Jan.
 6.

 Police are investigating a shooting that occurred Jan.
 5 at the intersection of Church Street and Merrick Road.
-A double-parked vehicle was shot at, and a rear passenger in the car was struck in the lower back.
+A double-parked vehicle was shot at, and a passenger was struck in the lower back.

-A 20-year-old man was arrested on East Pine Street Jan.
-3 and charged with menacing.
+A man, 20, was arrested on East Pine Street on Jan.
+3 and charged with

 A man, 39, was arrested Jan.
 5 on East Park Avenue and charged with operating a motor vehicle with a revoked license and failing to obey a traffic device.